qwell/disorder-in-the-court/README.md

 The bigger problem was the way documents were served to the user.
 When a user requests a document URL, a copy of the file is placed into a cache directory before being served to the user.
 Files in the cache directory were stored with incrementing numeric filenames that ranged from 0 to 32,767 (for reference: the Super Nintendo, released in 1991, can count to 65,535).
 The counter incremented in an unknown way over time and was also incremented by 8 each time a new document was requested.
 If an attacker were to scan those filenames, they would have eventually discover documents, including those with restrictions.

 Although Henschen & Associates eventually fixed the vulnerability, they did not ever respond to reports.
-This type of behavior is disrespectful to reporters of vulnerabilities and should give customers pause; if no response is received, future reporters may instead decide to sell or exploit their discoveries.
+This type of behavior is disrespectful to reporters of vulnerabilities and should give customers pause; if no response is received, future reporters may instead decide to sell, exploit, or immediately publish their discoveries.

 ### Brevard County